TeskaLabs/asab-webui/doc/tenant.md

-# ASAB UI and Tenants
+# Use of Tenants

-The multitenancy in ASAB UI is supported via the _Tenant module_.
+The multitenancy in ASAB Web UI is supported via the _Tenant module_.

 It provides two main functions: